SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_TakeConfigurationBackup.md

 ## Step 3: Set up the configuration archive

-For IDP to store the configurations it needs to access a local folder or a shared folder.
+For IDP to store the configurations, it needs to access a local folder or a shared folder.

-1. Open the *DataMiner IDP* app.

-1. Go to *Admin* > *Configuration*.
+1. In the *DataMiner IDP* app, go to *Admin* > *Configuration*.

-1. Enter the *DataMiner Configuration Archive* settings.
+1. Under *DataMiner Configuration Archive*, specify the settings to access the local or shared folder.

    ![Setup configuration archive credentials](~/user-guide/images/IDP_Tutorial_TakeConfigurationBackup_ConfigurationArchiveSetup.png)